Contact: Carl Holman, Assistant Director (904) 620-1921

 Contact: Carl Holman, Assistant Director

-For more information about Project Atrium and its related activities, visit www.mocajacksonville.org or call MOCA at (904) 366-6911.
+For more information about "SLOW: Marking Time in Photography and Film" and its related activities, visit www.mocajacksonville.org or call MOCA at (904) 366-6911.

 Copyright © 2012 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000

 Contact | Emergency | Privacy | RegulationsDisability Accommodations